-Any successful authentication against an IdP made with an email address unknown to Intuiface will result in the automatic creation of an Intuiface account for that address.
+Any successful authentication against an IdP made with an email address unknown to Intuiface will automatically create an Intuiface account for that address.
 This is known as just-in-time (JIT) provisioning.

 All newly created accounts will be set to primary account status.
-If desired, these accounts can be migrated at any time to secondary account status as needed.
+These accounts can be migrated to secondary account status as needed.

 As a Primary Account user, if you want to add Secondary Account you should proceed the following way: